DraconDev/git-ai-committer/README.md

 -   `gitAiCommitter.enabled`: Enable/disable automatic commits (default: true)
 -   `gitAiCommitter.geminiApiKey`: Your Google Gemini API key for generating commit messages
--   `gitAiCommitter.commitInterval`: Interval in seconds between automatic commits (0 to disable, default: 60)
+-   `gitAiCommitter.commitInterval`: Interval in minutes between automatic commits (0 to disable, default: 2)
--   `gitAiCommitter.inactivityTimeout`: Trigger commit after this many seconds of inactivity (0 to disable, default: 10)
+-   `gitAiCommitter.inactivityTimeout`: Trigger commit after this many seconds of inactivity (0 to disable, default: 5)
+-   `gitAiCommitter.minCommitDelay`: Minimum delay in seconds between commits (default: 10)

 ## How to Use